JerryCuomo/ThinkBlockchain-archive1/Cryptocurrency, Bitcoin and Mining/README.md

 **4. Describe the two major changes in the code**.
 1. In calculateHash() the nonce was added to the newHash variable.
-2. The mineBlock function has a tight loop while loop that will run until `
+2. The mineBlock function has a tight loop while loop that will run until the hash starts with 000.